kevinEobrien/gitFlowDrill3/README.md

 Ross- task 1: Added a css file.

 Kevin- task 2: Edit an HTML file.
 Add a recipe that you like using lists.

+Ross- task 2: Added a new HTML file and linked it to the index.

+Kevin- tak 3: Edit five CSS properties.